useR-2018/website/content/registration.md

 <br>

 Publisher's booths (3mx2m) are also available for a cost of $1500, including one free registration.
+Contact organisers for details.

 <br>